MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 Actions help to create and maintain the bots conversation flow once an event is captured by a [trigger][2].
 In a similar way that adaptive dialogs contain a list of triggers, triggers contain a list of actions that once the trigger fires, will execute to accomplish any set of actions needed, such as satisfying a user's request.
 In addition to creating and maintaining the bot's conversational flow, you can use actions to send messages, respond to user questions using a [knowledge base][3], make calculations, and perform any number of computational tasks for the user.
 With adaptive dialogs, the path the bot flows through in a dialog can branch and loop.
 The bot can ask and answer questions, validate the users input, manipulate and store values in memory, and make decisions based on user input.

 > [!IMPORTANT]
 > Actions are dialogs and any dialog can be used as an action, so actions have all of the power and flexibility you need to create a fully functional and robust bot.
-While the actions included in the bot framework SDK are extensive, you can also create your own custom actions to perform virtually any specialized task or process you need.
+While the actions included in the Bot Framework SDK are extensive, you can also create your own custom actions to perform virtually any specialized task or process you need.

 ## Prerequisites